OBJECTIVE

 - Explain how movement through stations will work.
 Delegate students to each station.

-Station 1: Sheller
+Station 1: Shelling

 - Shelling and cleaning corn